laminas/laminas-filter/docs/book/v3/standard-filters.md

 ## StringPrefix

-- Since 2.9.0

-This filter will add the provided prefix to scalar values.
+This filter will add the provided prefix to scalar values or scalar array members.

 ### Supported Options